-The very short list of things that can convince us to leave our beds and go outside before 11am on a weekend include the following: weed whackers less than ten feet from our window, small children, a small child that somehow got its hands on a weed wacker, and any one of the best brunch restaurants in Miami.
+The very short list of things that can convince us to leave our beds and go outside before 11am on a weekend include the following: weed whackers less than ten feet from our window, small children, a small child that somehow got their hands on a weed wacker, and any one of the 14 best brunch restaurants in Miami, which you’ll find on this guide.

 At Michael’s brunch, you should order enough food that you can no longer see the tabletop.
 This is a brunch where you’re going to want to taste everything on the menu, and you’ll want at least one bite of the baked eggs with pork belly, buttermilk pancakes, warm beignets, and a lot more.
 It obviously helps to have more people at the table so you can pick off as many plates as possible.
 And you can always walk it off through the Design District, even if the last thing you want to do right now is try on expensive pants.